Finding the right XAI method -- A Guide for the Evaluation and Ranking of Explainable AI Methods in Climate Science: Additional Methodology

 Accordingly, the raw gradient has the same dimensions as the input sample $\nabla_x, \mathbf{x} \in \mathbb{R}^D$.\\

-\textbf{InputGradient}\\ InputGradient explanations are based on a point-wise multiplication of the impact of each temperature map entry on the network output, i.e. the weak derivative $\nabla_x$, with the value of the entry in the explained temperature map $\mathbf{x}$.
+\textbf{input times gradient}\\ input times gradient explanations are based on a point-wise multiplication of the impact of each temperature map entry on the network output, i.e., the weak derivative $\nabla_x$, with the value of the entry in the explained temperature map $\mathbf{x}$.
 All explanations are calculated as follows:

 with $\Phi(f(\mathbf{x})),\nabla_x, \mathbf{x} \in \mathbb{R}^D$\\